 Dover is a town that is absolutely thriving in various industries.
 Its ferry port is arguably its most popular trade, however, with a harbour spanning over 600 acres in size!

-The name ‘Dover’ is thought to relate to an ancient term referring to double banks, or the split that could seen heading into the harbour.
+The name ‘Dover’ is thought to relate to an ancient term referring to double banks, or the split that could seen heading into the harbor.

 Dover has three principal museums, open all year round.
 Visitors can take in the Dover Museum, home to all manner of facts and history about the area.
 They can also check out the Roman Painted House and the Dover Transport Museum.